Hossein Amir-Abdollahian: Negotiation with the United States

 He was the head of the Iranian negotiating team at the Iran-Iraq-US trilateral meeting in Baghdad in 2007.
 The meeting was held to secure Iraq at the request of the Americans, who called the situation in Iraq dangerous.
 The talks failed after three sessions without result.
 Amir-Abdollahian later said of the talks that the Americans left the scene when they heard a logical word and did not have a logical answer.
 He further elaborated about the beginning of the US negotiations that the US thought that they should set the agenda, but the Islamic Republic did not allow them to do so, and it was decided that the agenda should be set by agreement of the parties.

 Communication with Qasem Soleimani

 He had a close relationship with Qasem Soleimani, and this was due to two decades of responsibility in the Ministry of Foreign Affairs, especially in the Arab and African positions of the Ministry of Foreign Affairs of Iran.
 When Soleimani became commander of the Quds Force, Amir-Abdollahian was an Iraqi expert at the Foreign Ministry.
-During the US invasion of Iraq in 2003, with the overthrow of Saddam, he came to be in charge of Iraq at the State Department.
+During the US invasion of Iraq in 2003, with the overthrow of Saddam, he came to be in charge of Iraq at the Ministry.

 Amir-Abdollahian later during a meeting with European delegations and officials said that they should thank the Islamic Republic and Soleimani because Soleimani had contributed to world peace and security.
 He believed that without Soleimani, the major countries in the region would have disintegrated.